 - 1. Where exhibits are the result of self-directed projects, include a brief description of how the exhibitor developed the project, from original idea to the finished project. - 2.
-Where collections are made up of a number of specimens, the minimum number for a County 4-H Fair exhibit will be 10, except for Insect Collection, which will have at least 15 specimens.
 Refer to the State Fair for rules concerning various collections, so while preparing for exhibition in the County Fair, exhibitor may plan to meet State Fair requirements to have a qualified entry at the State Fair.
 Follow Project Guides wherever possible. - 3.
 Exhibits must have a statement of the intended purpose of the exhibit and should be accompanied by schematics or diagrams where necessary to show how the exhibit relates to the Science area in which it is entered. - 4.
 Display exhibits should be self-explanatory.